manvirag/manvirag.github.io/markdown/blog5.md

 Sam ( **Green Guy** ) dreams of writing code, fixing bugs, and learning new technologies.
 He loves the process, even when it's hard.

-Who do you think , who will  be happy as the software engineer?
+What do you think , who will  be happy as the software engineer?
 It's Sam, because he loves the daily work.
 Alex gives up when he realizes he doesn't enjoy the grind.

 ![alt_image](/markdown/blog5/image.png)